MirShahiduzzaman/AllTogether-Chat-App/README.md

 Link: https://chat-nextjs-three.vercel.app/

-For testing, please use these logins:
+# Login Credentials
+Please use these logins as ChatEngine API allows for a limited number of users:

 user: mir, &nbsp; &nbsp; &nbsp; pass: hello